Northern Ireland Assembly divided by Irish language

 Place-names in Northern Ireland come from a variety of sources, however the vast majority derive from Irish.

-Over 6,000 children are educated wholly through Irish in Northern Ireland, there are no schools teaching through Ulster-Scots.
+There were over 6,000 children being educated through Irish in Northern Ireland in 2016-17 according to Comhairle na Gaelscolaíochta, the body which promotes Irish medium education, there are no schools teaching through Ulster-Scots.